stackrox/helmtest/docs/world-model.md

 ```
 .objects[] | select(.metadata.kind == "Deployment" and .metadata.name == "server")
 ```
 or simply `.deployments.server`.
-If there are deployments named `server` in multiple distinct namespaces (which shouldn't usually be the case with Helm charts), however, `.deployments.server` will be undefined.
+Note that since Helm releases should be confined to a single namespace, two or more resources of the same kind and with the same name will be treated as an error.